S-M-Mazharul-Islam-RIfat/xpsc-client/README.md

 - Admin can add,delete and manage club students.
 - Admin can manage all users.
 - Admin can add each contest results of codeforces by merging 3 Codeforces api.
-- Admin can manage contest results.
+- Admin can manage contest and contest results.
 - Admin have the dashboard.

 ## Frontend Technology